amponce/fullstack-wistia/README.md

 ###  How the project went

 This app was both challenging and rewarding for me.
 I haven't built anything using Ruby on Rails before so I pretty much had to start from square one.
-I learned how to set up my envirnoment, execute rails commands, bundle gems and add models, controllers, and views.
-I am familiar with Python/Django and since it has a similiar MVC structure and routes, so it helped to have something to relate to.
+I learned how to set up my environment, execute rails commands, bundle gems and add models, controllers, and views.
+I am familiar with Python/Django and since it has a similar MVC structure and route system, it helped to have something to relate to.
 After going through this process, I am confident in using Ruby on Rails for future projects.

 ### Design decisions